Alenlen1/CookingINA/readme.md

 # Cooking INA

-A full-stack Filipino recipe sharing web application built with Python and Flask.
+A full-stack Filipino recipe-sharing web application built with Python and Flask.
 CookingINA lets users discover, share, and manage recipes, interact with an AI-powered cooking chatbot, rate and review recipes, play a cooking mini-game, and more — all in one platform.

 ---

 ## Features

 **Recipes**
-- Browse, search, and filter recipes (by name, ingredient, spicy, quick, budget-friendly, and more)
+- Browse, search, and filter recipes (by name, ingredient, spicy, quick, and budget-friendly)
 - Add, edit, and delete your own recipes
 - Upload recipe images via Cloudinary
 - Favorite recipes and manage your personal collection
 - Rate recipes (1–5 stars) and view average ratings
-- Filter homepage by favorites, dietary tags, and more

 **Community**
 - Post, edit, and delete reviews on recipes (with optional image uploads)